- 2 tablespoons plus 1-1/2 teaspoons paprika

 - 1 tablespoon canola oil

 - 1 can (20 ounces) unsweetened pineapple chunks

 - 1 medium onion, chopped

 - Place paprika in a large resealable plastic bag.
 Add pork, a few pieces at a time, and shake to coat.
 In a nonstick skillet, brown pork in oil in batches over medium-high heat.
 Transfer to a 3-qt. slow cooker.

 - Drain pineapple, reserving juice; refrigerate the pineapple.
 Add the pineapple juice, onion, green pepper, vinegar, brown sugar, soy sauce, Worcestershire sauce and salt to slow cooker.
 Cover and cook on low for 6-8 hours or until meat is tender.

 - Combine cornstarch and water until smooth; stir into pork mixture.
 Add pineapple.
 Cover and cook 30 minutes longer or until sauce is thickened.
-Serve over rice if desired.
+If desired, sprinkle with green onions and serve over rice.
 Yield: 6 servings.